GeoEye shares tumble on loss of government contract

 "DigitalGlobe might be positioned to acquire GeoEye under favorable terms if the latter loses NGA funding," he said.

-He also assured investors and analysts that the company has sufficient funding to launch its GeoEye-2 satellite and keep it in service even without any additional cost-share payments from the NGA.
+Benchmark analyst Josephine Millward also said GeoEye will become a "take-out" target after Friday's news.

-CFO Joe Greeves said the company can adequately fund its operations till 2014.
+The cuts would significantly lower GeoEye's profitability next year, but will still be able to pay its 2013 bond interest payments if the nine-month extension is not exercised, she said downgrading GeoEye's stock to "hold."

-Shares of GeoEye, which have fallen 23 percent since DigitalGlobe rejected its takeover offer in May, closed at $14.24 on Monday on the Nasdaq.
-They had touched a 6-year low of $12.87 earlier in the session.
+Shares of GeoEye, which have fallen 23 percent since DigitalGlobe rejected its takeover offer in May, fell to a six-year low of $12.87 on the Nasdaq on Monday afternoon.
+The stock was among the top losers on the exchange.

-(Reporting by A. Ananthalakshmi and Megha Mandavia in Bangalore; Editing by Joyjeet Das, Supriya Kurane)
+(Reporting by Megha Mandavia in Bangalore; Editing by Joyjeet Das, Supriya Kurane)

 AUGUSTA, Ga.
 A U.S. intelligence contractor pleaded not guilty on Thursday to a charge of leaking a classified report on Russian election interference to a media outlet.